Ian Bell (musician): Performance

 In 1978, Ian Bell, Kate Murphy, and Anne Lederman joined up to form Muddy York, to play the traditional songs and dance music of Canada, especially Ontario.
 The group's name, Muddy York, refers to an old epithet for Toronto.
 (See Name of Toronto.)
 They played in venues from church basements to barn dances to festivals, in Ontario and the western provinces.
-In 1982 Kate Murphy left the group but Bell and Lederman continued.
-They became well known and played at Expo 86 in Vancouver, BC.
+In 1982, Kate Murphy left the group but Bell and Lederman continued.
+They became well known and played at Expo 86 in Vancouver, British Columbia.

-Bell has performed at the Edmonton Folk Festival (AB) and the Mariposa Folk Festival (ON) as well as festivals in Ottawa ON, Winnipeg MB, Owen Sound ON, Lunenberg NS, Montmagny, and Yellowknife NWT.
+Bell has performed at the Edmonton Folk Festival (Alberta) and the Mariposa Folk Festival (Ontario) as well as festivals in Ottawa, Ontario, Winnipeg, Manitoba, Owen Sound, Ontario, Lunenberg, Nova Scotia, Montmagny, and Yellowknife, Northwest Territories.

-Bell was Folk Artist in Residence for 1993 at Joseph Schneider Haus Museum in Kitchener ON.
+Bell was Folk Artist in Residence for 1993 at Joseph Schneider Haus Museum in Kitchener, Ontario.

 Recent performance history

-In 2004 Bell performed in the "Roots of American Music" Festival at the Lincoln Center in New York City.
+In 2004, Bell performed in the "Roots of American Music" Festival at the Lincoln Center in New York City.

 In July 2005, Bell and Anne Lederman travelled to Estonia to perform at the Viljandi Folk Festival.
 Also in 2005, he told the story of the youth and growth of Canadian artist Tom Thomson through music.
 This was in conjunction with a special exhibit about Thomson.
 The Durham West Arts Centre describes him as a noted musicologist, historian, and performer.